 Perhaps your aim is to encourage others to overcome their obstacles by your example, or to devote your efforts to a cause far greater than oneself.
 For more detailed information on this topic's motivational significance, please look at my article on Meaningful Motivation.

 It is essential to acknowledge that natural laws come into play when pursuing a goal, and no one can be a superhero.
-However, it should be the norm, not the exception, for each person to think without limits within their God-given abilities.
+However, it should be the norm, not the exception, for each person to think without limits within their God-given abilities and do more than anyone thought was possible.

 To quote Kipchoge once more, "No human is limited."
 Indeed.